 Cyber Command has developed a strategy for defending the U.S. and its national interests against cyber attacks, as well as a strategy for defending its own computer network systems and formulating contingency plans to maintain military operations in the event of a cyber attack.

-The DHS is the lead civilian agency responsible for safeguarding the federal government's IT infrastructure.
+Operating under the umbrella of the Department of Homeland Security, CISA is the lead civilian agency responsible for safeguarding the federal government's IT infrastructure.
 It also works with state and local governments and the private sector to prevent, mitigate, investigate, and recover from cyber incidents.
-The department's website provides more detailed information about the following matters:
+CISA's website provides more detailed information about the following matters: